 What are Order Forms?

-Order forms use Order Form Items to calculate prices.
+Order Forms use Order Form Items to calculate prices.
 At the end of an Order Form, the form user is shown an Order Summary page that totals their order and gives them a chance to review.

-You can make an Order Form by adding items from the Order Form Items category in the list of items to choose from.
+You can create an Order Form by adding items from the Order Form Items category in the list of items to choose from.
 Each Order Form Item extends a Common Item by adding pricing abilities.
 For example, a Checkbox Pricing item has all the features of a Checkbox item with the additional ability to assign a price to each of its choices.

 There are also a few special Order Form Items: